Skip to content

 Relationship To Runtime

-The generated getters rely on runtime support from litsx/runtime-infrastructure.
+The generated getters rely on runtime support from @litsx/core/elements.

 That module exists to support compiler output.
 It is runtime support code, not part of the normal authored surface you import in application code.